 How to Apply

 The Bursary, Work Study & Need Based Award programs are all based on financial need, and are all applied for via the online Financial Assistance Profile Application.
-The Fall/Winter 2016 application will be made available through the Student Center.
-Once logged into your profile click on Financial Assistance under Student Services Links.
+The Fall/Winter 2016 application will be made available through the Student Center by mid August.

 The Financial Assistance Profile application (FAP) for Bursary consideration will be available until October 31st.
 Students who do not apply by October 31st will have the opportunity to apply for bursary funding again in the second term from the first day of classes in January to February 28.

 Note: If you wish to be considered for Need Based Awards please click here to find out more information on these deadlines.